YuanQiiii/web/docs/笔记/归档/language/psychology_statistics.md

   - 描述性descriptive统计
     - **Descriptive statistics** are statistical procedures used to summarize, organize, and simplify data.
   - 推论inferential统计
-    - **Inferential statistics** consist of techniques that allow us to study samples and then **make generalizations about the populations from which they were selected.**（从样本泛化到总体）
+    - **Inferential statistics** consist of techniques that allow us to study samples and then **make generalizations about the populations from which they were selected.**(从样本泛化到总体)
     - 取样误差sampling error
       - **Sampling error** is the naturally occurring discrepancy, or error, that exists between a sample statistic and the corresponding population parameter.
          (a fundamental problem for inferential statistics)